Untitled Basic Web Content

 22

 The Congressional Medal of Honor, the USA's highest military decoration, recognizes extraordinary bravery and sacrifice in combat.
-Jonathan Club, with its patriotic traditions, honors recipients through events celebrating their valor, reflecting the club's civic pride and deep respect for those who embody heroism and national ideals.
+Several Jonathan Club members have been recipients of different Medals of Honor, including Henry Lawton, Goodwin Knight, Admiral Isaac Kidd, and John Alexander McCone.
+Jonathan Club continues to honor recipients through events celebrating their valor, reflecting the club's civic pride and deep respect for those who embody heroism and national ideals.

 23

-Jesse Lasky's Santa Monica home embodied the elegance of early Hollywood’s elite, serving as both a luxurious retreat and a social hub for film industry pioneers.
-Reflecting Mediterranean-inspired architecture, it symbolized Lasky’s success as a Paramount Pictures co-founder and the creative energy of Hollywood’s golden era, marking the rise of Los Angeles as a cultural epicenter.
+Member Jesse Lasky's Santa Monica home embodied the elegance of early Hollywood’s elite, serving as both a luxurious retreat and a social hub for film industry pioneers.
+Reflecting Mediterranean-inspired architecture, it symbolized Lasky’s success as a Paramount Pictures co-founder and a founder of the Academy of Motion Picture Arts and Sciences in 1927.

 24